TheBiggerFish/DiscordChatBot/README.md

 ## Setup to Use Existing Infrastructure

+Invite `ChatBot#5666` to your server \
-Create pull request to add server configuration to config.yml
+Create pull request to add your server configuration to config.yml

 ## Setup to Self-Host